article banner (priority)

 1:

-Not in all the cases, because the observable delegate has better synchronization, but it can help us understand how observable works in simplification.
+Not in all cases because the observable delegate has better synchronization, but this simplified code can help us understand how observable works in general.

 2:

-I pushed this pattern further in the KotlinAndroidViewBindings library, which makes little sense in modern android development thanks to good Android support for LiveData or StateFlow.
+I pushed this pattern further in the KotlinAndroidViewBindings library, which makes little sense in modern Android development because it now has good support for LiveData and StateFlow.

 3:

-This word is well-known in Poland due to historical reasons.
+This word is well-known in Poland for historical reasons.
 You can read about Liberum Veto.